-This year, the Australian Dance Awards are replacing the traditional ADA ‘winners’ program and, instead, celebrating the many people who sustained their craft and artistry, and entertained us in clever, brilliant and comical ways, finding joy even as they struggled to continue during 2020 and the Covid-19 epidemic.
+This year, the Australian Dance Awards celebrate the many people who sustained their craft and artistry, and entertained us in clever, brilliant and comical ways, finding joy even as they struggled to continue during 2020-21 and the Covid-19 epidemic.

-The exception will be the Lifetime Achievement Award, which will again recognise someone who has spent 40 years or more significantly contributing to Australian dance.
+The Lifetime Achievement Award will again recognise someone who has spent 40 years or more significantly contributing to Australian dance.

-It was a tough year in which dance companies, independent artists and teachers took their classes and other creative activities online, allowing us to watch kitchen improvisations, classes on balconies and gardens, and ideas being shared on Zoom, using all possible means to make stunning online mini-shows to keep up communities’ spirits.
+It has been a tough two years in which dance companies, independent artists and teachers took their classes and other creative activities online, allowing us to watch kitchen improvisations, classes on balconies and gardens, and ideas being shared on Zoom, using all possible means to make stunning online mini-shows to keep up communities’ spirits.

 To celebrate each of these activities, this year’s awards will profile all nominees, allowing us to demonstrate the many benefits of dance across diverse cultures and society at large.

-We now invite you to nominate exceptional 2020 dance activities in one or more of the following categories.
-Nominations will close on 23 September, but in order to honour every nominee, we will need a photo or short film clip (no more than 30 seconds) to accompany the nomination.
+We will shortly be inviting you to nominate exceptional 2020 and 2021 dance activities in one or more of the following categories..
+Nominations will close on 31 December, but in order to honour every nominee, we will need a photo or short film clip (no more than 30 seconds) to accompany the nomination.

-This category celebrates the ways in which independents and companies balanced the need for safety, the logistics of creating performance in constrained circumstances, and the determination and creativity it's taken to deliver high-quality training and support programs for professional artists.
+This category celebrates the ways in which independents and companies balanced the need for safety, the logistics of creating performance in constrained circumstances, and the determination and creativity it's taken to deliver high-quality training and support programs for professional artists throughout 2020 and 2021.

 This category celebrates the achievements of those who managed to inspire others with their ability to survive challenges and offer support to others.
-With loneliness, isolation, poverty for some, and for others work denied by lockdowns and curfews, the category highlights the positivity and creative energy that triumphed in 2020.
+With loneliness, isolation, poverty for some, and for others work denied by lockdowns and curfews, the category highlights the positivity and creative energy that triumphed in 2020 and 2021.

 Profiling Accessibility & Diversity

-This category celebrates the artists who created inclusive communities, supported disadvantaged populations, such as communities at risk, remote and regional areas, or marginalised peoples dealing with racism, poverty or mental health and found ways to bring dance to all in 2020.
+This category celebrates the artists who created inclusive communities, supported disadvantaged populations, such as communities at risk, remote and regional areas, or marginalised peoples dealing with racism, poverty or mental health and found ways to bring dance to all in 2020 and 2021.

 Creating Community Benefit